ypyl/ypyl.github.io/Blog/Investing/2023-10-07-Investment-instruments.md

 Investing in alternatives, particularly cryptocurrencies like Bitcoin and Ethereum, is associated with very high levels of risk.
 This heightened risk is due to several factors.
 Cryptocurrencies are highly volatile, and their prices can experience extreme fluctuations over short periods.
 Regulatory uncertainty in many countries adds to the risk, as governments may impose restrictions or regulations on the use and trading of cryptocurrencies.
 Additionally, the lack of a centralized authority means there's no recourse for investors in case of fraud, hacking, or loss of access to digital wallets.

-The allure of cryptocurrencies lies in their potential for very high returns.
+The attraction of cryptocurrencies lies in their potential for very high returns.
 Historically, some cryptocurrencies have witnessed astonishing price growth, leading to substantial profits for early investors.
 The decentralized nature of cryptocurrencies and their limited supply contribute to the perception of scarcity, which can drive up prices when demand surges.
 Investors who entered the cryptocurrency market during its early stages have seen significant returns on their investments.

 # Types of portfolio